Cfoulcard/RoomSql/README.md

 # RoomSql Note Example
 This is a Room application using Notes.
 I wanted to take a dive into the mechanics of using Room and SQL queries to save data locally.
 This app is using a RecyclerView along side a Note model for easy modification.
+This is a part of a project made alongside CodingWithMitch.